 Productiv's mission is to make supply chains more productive.
 Not just our clients' supply chains — everyone's.
 If a warehouse can run ProDocks on their own infrastructure at zero cost, and it makes their dock more efficient, that's the mission working.

-If you want managed hosting, automatic updates, and a product that's supported — that's what the $25/mo is for.
-But if you want to run your own instance, the code is there.
+If you want managed hosting, automatic updates, and a product that's supported — that's what the Free tier is for.
+And if you have multi-warehouse or analytics needs, the $25/warehouse/month tier earns its price there.

 Dock Scheduling Software Pricing Compared